MarcoKnoesel/powerSupplyControl/README.md

 	pages/backend/hv/HVDefinitions.py

 Inside these files, you can choose an arbitrary name for your devices.
 (In particular, the names don't need to be identical with the host names of the devices.)
+Note that your choice defines the name tag of the data submitted to InfluxDB.
+For the data from the HV supply, an underscore followed by the channel number will be appended to the name tag.

-Then, execute
+Executing

 	[shell] ./start.sh

-This script will activate the Python environment (see [Create Python environment (recommended)](#create-python-environment-recommended)) and start the program.
+will activate the Python environment (see [Create Python environment (recommended)](#create-python-environment-recommended)) and start the program.

 In the URL line of your favorite web browser, type